jupyter-server/enterprise_gateway/docs/source/docker.md

 - If using a whitelist (`EG_KERNEL_WHITELIST`), be sure to update it with the new kernelspec directory name (e.g., `python_myCustomKernel`) and restart/redeploy Enterprise Gateway.
 - Launch or refresh your Notebook session and confirm `My Custom Kernel` appears in the _new kernel_ drop-down.
 - Create a new notebook using `My Custom Kernel`.

+## Ancillary Docker Images

+The project produces two docker images to make testing easier: [elyra/demo-base](docker.html#elyra-demo-base) and [elyra/enterprise-gateway-demo](docker.html#elyra-enterprise-gateway-demo).

+### elyra/demo-base

+The [elyra/demo-base](https://hub.docker.com/r/elyra/demo-base/) image is considered the base image upon which [elyra/enterprise-gateway-demo](https://hub.docker.com/r/elyra/enterprise-gateway-demo/) is built.
+It consist of a Hadoop (YARN) installation that includes Spark, Java, miniconda and various kernel installations.

+The primary use of this image is to quickly build elyra/enterprise-gateway images for testing and development purposes.
+To build a local image, run `make demo-base`.

+As of the 0.9.0 release, this image can be used to start a separate YARN cluster that, when combined with another instance of elyra/enterprise-gateway can better demonstrate remote kernel functionality.

+### elyra/enterprise-gateway-demo

+Built on [elyra/demo-base](https://hub.docker.com/r/elyra/demo-base/), [elyra/enterprise-gateway-demo](https://hub.docker.com/r/elyra/enterprise-gateway-demo/) also includes the various example kernelspecs contained in the repository.

+By default, this container will start with enterprise gateway running as a service user named `jovyan`.
+This user is enabled for `sudo` so that it can emulate other users where necessary.
+Other users included in this image are `elyra`, `bob` and `alice` (names commonly used in security-based examples).

+We plan on producing one image per release to the [enterprise-gateway-demo docker repo](https://hub.docker.com/r/elyra/enterprise-gateway-demo/) where the image's tag reflects the corresponding release.

+To build a local image, run `make docker-image-enterprise-gateway-demo`.
+Because this is a development build, the tag for this image will not reflect the value of the VERSION variable in the root Makefile but will be 'dev'.